Poorooshka/poorooshka/README.md

 &nbsp;

 ### :woman_technologist: About Me :
-a passionate Frontend Developer, from Iran and based in Copenhagen.
+Passionate Frontend Developer, from Iran and based in Copenhagen.

 - 🔭 I’m currently working on a gratitude journal, which can be found on my Github.
-- 📫 How to reach me: email me at nashmilsp@gmail.com
 - 👯 I’m looking to collaborate on exciting and meaningful projects, at a supportive environment with growth opportunities to keep learning 🌱
  - :relaxed: Coding is my mindfulness....
+ - 📫 How to reach me: email me at nashmilsp@gmail.com
 <!--
 **Poorooshka/poorooshka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.